model-checking/kani/rfc/src/rfcs/0011-source-coverage.md

 (`llvm-profdata`, `llvm-cov`, etc.) that are used to produce coverage outputs through the LLVM coverage workflow.

-In contrast to LLVM, we'll have a single subcommand for all Kani coverage-related needs.
+In contrast to LLVM, we will have a single subcommand for all Kani coverage-related needs.
+The `cov` subcommand will just call the `kani-cov` tool, which is expected to be shipped along the rest of Kani binaries.

 We suggest that the subcommand initially offers two options:
  1. An option to merge the coverage results from one or more files and a source code snapshot[^note-snapshot] into a single file.
  2. An option to produce coverage outputs from coverage results, including summaries or coverage reports in human-readable formats (e.g., HTML).

-Let's assume that we've run `cargo kani --coverage -Zsource-coverage` and generated coverage files in the `my-coverage` folder.
-Then, we'd use `cargo kani cov` as follows to combine the coverage results[^note-exclude] for all harnesses:
+Let's assume that we have run `cargo kani --coverage -Zsource-coverage` and generated coverage files in the `my-coverage` folder.
+Then, we would use `cargo kani cov` as follows to combine the coverage results[^note-exclude] for all
+harnesses:

 ```sh
 cargo kani cov --merge my-coverage/*.kaniraw -o my-coverage.kanicov
 ```

 Let's say the user is first interested in reading a coverage summary through the terminal.
-They will have to use the `report` command for that:
+They can use the `--summary` option for that:

 ```sh
 cargo kani cov --summary my-coverage/default.kanimap -instr-profile=my-coverage.kanicov